jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Video-Live-Service-Clause.md

   2.2 Pay-As-You-Go

-You can choose a live video service that is sold in volume, which is in the pay-as-you-go mode.
+You can choose a Live Video service that is sold in volume, which is in the pay-as-you-go mode.
 After you open the service, JD Cloud will start to provide the service to you.
 JD Cloud accounts your actual usage and bills you, and deducts the service fee from your JD Cloud account according to the bill amount.

   2.3 Rules for Service Fee Deduction